drummonds/bytestoneblog/content/AFP/Movements/_index.md

 ---
 title: Accounting movements
 date: 2025-01-01
+weight: 1
 mermaid: true
 ---

 ## Accounting Movements is just graph theory

 Accounting is the tracking of resources in order to answer question..
 This article was inspired by a post explaining accounting for computer scientists by
 {{% ref Kleppmann-2011%}}.
 The key insight is to view accounting transactions as a [graph](<https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)>) which is a set of nodes